 - They block out irritating noise at night

-- Ideal for sleeping during the day
+- Ideal for blocking out background noise when sleeping during the day

 - Useful while travelling long distances

 - Improves sleep quality